adi-kulkarni1/SpotZooFrontend/README.md

-# PennAppsXXII at the University of Pennsylvania
+# SpotZoo Project: PennAppsXXII at the University of Pennsylvania
 - Top 9 Project Overall
 - Won Sponsored Route for Best Use of IPFS and/or Filecoin